Bad Romance: Cover versions

 On March 29, 2010, Thirty Seconds to Mars covered the song in BBC Radio 1's Live Lounge, which reached number 11 on the UK Rock Chart.
+The song was covered by American rock band Halestorm as part of their EP Reanimate: The Covers EP, with their cover certified Gold by the RIAA.
 Singer Lissie posted a cover of the song on YouTube, which received praise from filmmaker David Lynch.
 The cast of the musical television series Glee performed it on an episode as a group number for which the actors donned Gaga outfits.
 The song reached number 54 on the Billboard Hot 100 in June 2010.
 At the 46th Annual Songwriters Hall of Fame Awards, Linda Perry sang the song in a slowed down rendition, before Tony Bennett presented the Contemporary Icon Award to Gaga.
 "Bad Romance" was briefly played on violin by Geoffrey Rush, portraying Albert Einstein in a promo for the National Geographic Channel historical anthology series Genius.
 The ad aired during Super Bowl LI immediately after Gaga's halftime performance.